tbjers/dotfiles/README.md

 Everything is configured and tweaked within `~/.dotfiles`.

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.
+It also includes my preferred [oh-my-zsh](https://github.com/tbjers/oh-my-zsh) modules that are managed by [antigen](https://github.com/zsh-users/antigen).

 `dot` is a simple script that installs some dependencies, sets sane OS X defaults, and so on.
 Tweak this script, and occasionally run `dot` from